jbertman-hc/phoenix-azure/Phoenix-FHIR-API/readme-ai.md

 ### Data Flow Process

-1. **Request Initiation**: User interaction with the Phoenix-AzureClient triggers a request
+1. **Request Initiation**: User interaction with the FHIR-Visualizer triggers a request
 2. **API Handling**: The Phoenix-FHIR-API receives the request
 3. **Data Retrieval**: The API retrieves data from the Azure backend using the LegacyApiService
 4. **Transformation**: The retrieved data is transformed into FHIR resources using appropriate mappers
 5. **Validation**: The FHIR resources are validated against FHIR standards
 6. **Response**: The validated FHIR resources are returned to the client
-7. **Presentation**: The client displays the FHIR resources to the user
+7. **Presentation**: The FHIR-Visualizer displays the FHIR resources to the user

 ## Implementation Approach